Heart failure

 What is heart failure?

-In people with heart failure, the heart isn’t able to pump enough blood around their body.
-As a result, their organs and muscles do not get enough oxygen.
+In people with heart failure, the heart is no longer able to pump enough blood around their body.
+As a result, their organs, muscles, and other tissues no longer get enough oxygen and blood accumulates upstream of the heart.
 Heart failure is also referred to as cardiac insufficiency or congestive heart failure (CHF).

 How does the heart function?